fga-eps-mds/MeasureSoftGram-CLI/README.md

 [![codecov](https://codecov.io/gh/fga-eps-mds/2021-2-MeasureSoftGram-CLI/branch/master/graph/badge.svg?token=XRPXP8LH9I)](https://codecov.io/gh/fga-eps-mds/2021-2-MeasureSoftGram-CLI)

+# What is the MeasureSoftGram-CLI?
+The CLI is a command-line interface to the software.

 # How to execute

 Create a folder on the system for MeasureSoftGram, as it will be necessary to download some scripts to run it.